AdamBoley/Beergate/README.md

 - Look into an error displayed when creating a new account.
 Account appeared to be created successfully (I was able to log in with it), but got a Django error page with Error 111 Connection Refused
 -

+For a user-written beer review form:
+- need a completed BeerReviewForm in forms.py
+- need a new view in views.py
+- need a context in the return render of the view
+- need a template and front-end links to that
+- need a path in urls.py for that template
+- Add some functionality to handle an improperly completed form.
+Apply this to the comment form as well (for example if a user tries to submit an empty form).

 # Bugs